Interconnect Maximum Effective Data Rates

 (10242 Bytes) MiB/s(10002 Bytes) MB/s(10003 Bits) Gb/s

-TrueNAS supports configuring different network interface types as part of the various backup, sharing, and virtualization features in TrueNAS.
-The tutorials in this section guide you through each type of configuration.
+TrueNAS supports configuring different types of network interfaces such as a standard interface, network bridge, LAGG, and VLAN interfaces to use as part of the various backup, sharing, and virtualization features in TrueNAS.
+The tutorials in this section guide you through each of the various network interface configurations.

 Why should I use different interface types?